Tangled Paths: A Random Graph Model from Mallows Permutations: Cut Vertices and Diameter

 \subsection{Relating Unit Separators to Flush Events}

-Given a graph $G=(V,E)$ we say that a vertex $v$ is a cut vertex in $G$ if its removal separates the graph into two or more disjoint components with no edges between them.
+Given a graph $G=(V,E)$ we say that a vertex $v$ is a cut vertex in $G$ if its removal separates the graph into two or more disjoint components.
 The aim of this section is to prove Lemma \ref{lem:seplem} which shows that cut vertices are determined by flush events.

 Let $1\leq k\leq n$ be integers and $v_i\sim\nu_{i,q}$ for all $i\in [n]$.
 Recall the flush event given by \eqref{eq:flushingevent}:

 For an integer $ k \in [n]$ we define also define the \textit{reverse flush} event by